Jonne/jonne.github.io/_posts/2019-07-19-sitecore-commerce-security-explained.md

 ![Authentication overview](/assets/images/sxc9-security/overview.jpg))

 # Authorization
-Authorization in the commerce engine is based on uses roles and controller actions.
+Authorization in the commerce engine is based on user roles and controller actions.
 This is configured in the `Core.ControllerMethodRoles.PolicySet-1.0.0.json` policy file, which content contains elements that look like the following:

 ``` JSON
       {